taunsquared/graphic-novel-thesis/ComicBookScript/2018-09-23_World-timeline.md

 First Orbital home pod is successfully launched from the **PEGGY WHITSON MEMORIAL SPACE ARBORETUM**.
 Within months, nearly 200 home pods are successfully launched, with residents.

 The Laboratório Nacional de Biociências e Saúde Pública is approached by the Space Consortium, who are interested in thread-worm research and are looking to collaborate.
-Based on the rapidly growing collection of studies on thread-worms, the Space Consortium also believes that SynTh can be manufactured into a replacement for rocket fuel.
+Based on the rapidly growing collection of studies on thread-worms, the Space Consortium believes that it may be possible to process SynTh into an energy-dense liquid that can replace rocket fuel.
 This would allow Space Consortium to make space farming even more efficient and cost-effective.
-The President of the Laboratório Nacional de Biociências e Tecnologia agrees to the collaboration, sparking criticism and protests.
+The President of the Laboratório Nacional de Biociências e Saúde Pública agrees to the collaboration, despite many concerns  and protests amongst the faculty and staff of the Laboratório Nacional de Biociências e Saúde Pública.

 ### 2055

 Majhee and her collaborators begin distributing bactoFET air/water filters and sun-safe textiles via the World Health Organization and Doctor's Without Borders to countries in the "Global South".

-While conducting their own research on more efficient ways to integrate SynTh onto textiles, Iúna and her collaborators discover that the electrophoretic mycelium spun by thread-worms can provide alternative means for long-distance, wireless communication.

 ### 2057